Alimony & Spousal Maintenance in Texas

 In a Texas divorce, alimony ends when the person receiving alimony gets remarried.
 Under Texas law, alimony also ends if the court determines that the person receiving alimony is cohabitating (living with) a significant other.
 This makes sense if you think about it – the person receiving financial support from an ex-spouse shouldn’t get a free pass around the terminating event by choosing to live with their next partner instead of getting formally married to him or her.

 Terminating alimony in a Texas divorce because of cohabitation requires the court to find that the receiving party “cohabits with another person with whom he or she has a dating or romantic relationship in a permanent place of abode on a continuing basis.”
 Going on a short vacation together, or sharing a hotel room for a few nights, or having someone occasionally spend the night when that person has his or her own residence is not “cohabitation.”

 Our Experienced Attorneys Understand Texas Spousal Support Laws

 If you feel any of these situations apply to you, or if you have further questions about spousal maintenance or alimony in a Texas divorce, the experienced and skilled family law attorneys at Goranson Bain Ausley are here to guide you through the legal process.
 Our qualified divorce lawyers will advise you how likely it is that you or your spouse will qualify for spousal maintenance.
-We will also help you understand how courts decide the amount and duration of spousal maintenance payments.
-Contact us at our offices in Dallas, Austin or Plano for more information on legal support with spousal maintenance in Texas
+We will also help you understand how courts decide the amount and duration of spousal support in Texas.
+Contact us at our offices in Austin, Dallas, Fort Worth, Granbury, or Plano for more information on legal support with spousal maintenance in Texas.